 Elizabeth Ellen Carter is an award-winning historical romance writer who pens richly detailed historical romantic adventures.
 A former newspaper journalist, Carter ran an award-winning PR agency for 12 years.
 She lives in Australia with her husband and two cats.

-Elizabeth Ellen Carter’s debut novel, Moonstone Obsession, was published in 2013 by Etopia Press.
+Elizabeth Ellen Carter’s debut novel, Moonstone Obsession, was first published in 2013.
 Earlier that year, the Regency adventure romance had been shortlisted in the Romance Writers of Australia Emerald Awards for Best Unpublished Manuscript.
 Set in England and France during the French Revolution, it was heralded as ‘edge-of-seat adventure and intrigue’ and ‘a rollercoaster of love, blackmail, ill-gotten gains, treason and trickery’ with Carter described as ‘a writer worth keeping an eye on’ with ‘a hint of classic suspense novelist Daphne du Maurier’.

-Also in 2014, the short story Moonstone Promise, spinning off from Moonstone Obsession as part of Etopia’s Valentines Heat anthology, followed the fortunes of one of the supporting characters back home to 18th century Pittsburgh in a tale of ‘second chance romance’.
+Also in 2014, the short story Moonstone Promise, spinning off from Moonstone Obsession, followed the fortunes of one of the supporting characters back home to 18th century Pittsburgh in a tale of ‘second chance romance’.

 Carter moved up to 1802 for the light-hearted romantic short story Three Ships, part of the Christmas 2014 anthology A Season To Remember, and ventured briefly into contemporary romance for the first time with her Romance Writers of Australia annual Little Gems competition placegetter, The Tin Bear, in August 2015.